Ecology of Tasmania: Tasmanian devil

 The Tasmanian devil is a carnivorous marsupial found on the island of Tasmania.
 It also occurred on mainland Australia thousands of years ago.
 The size of a small dog but stocky and muscular, the Tasmanian devil is characterised by black fur with white patches.
 It has a loud and disturbing screech-like growl, possesses a vicious temperament and is predominantly a scavenger.
 The Tasmanian devil survived European settlement and was considered widespread and common throughout Tasmania until recently.
 As with a lot of wildlife, fast vehicles on roads are a problem for Tasmanian devils, which are often killed while feeding on other road-killed animals such as wallabies.
 They eat everything including bone.

 As of 2005, the Tasmanian devil population has been reduced by up to 80% in parts of Tasmania by the devil facial tumour disease, which is gradually spreading throughout the island.
-It is believed the majority starved when the tumours spread to their mouths, and that the tumours are spread by fighting between devils over carcasses they feed on—typically, fighting devils will bite one another's faces.
+It is believed most of the effected devils starve when the tumours spread to their mouths, and that the tumours are spread by fighting over the carcasses they feed on—typically, fighting devils will bite one another's faces.

 There is no known cure for the disease, and intensive research is underway to determine its cause.
 There is also a captive breeding program being undertaken by the Tasmanian government to establish a disease-free, genetically diverse population of Tasmanian devils outside Tasmania.
 This has been relatively successful so far.